๐ History & Innovation

 - 1960s: Development of RhIg prophylaxis

-- 1980s: Monoclonal antibodies revolutionize testing
+- 1980s: Monoclonal antibodies standardise typing reagents

 - 1990s: Molecular methods emerge